mfxbe/kerberos/README.md

 *Not setting `custom-theme-path` will cause the default system theme to be used.
 This can be very buggy.

 ### Run
 It's recommended to start Kerberos with an idle management daemon like [swayidle](https://github.com/swaywm/swayidle).
-The command should be executed at startup or login and could like the following:
+The command should be executed at startup or login and could look like the following:

 ```
 swayidle -w \